isabella232/document-services.en/help/usecases/searching.md

 These APIs automate the generation, manipulation, and transformation of PDF contents through a set of cloud-based web services.

 To get the credentials you need, [register](https://www.adobe.com/go/dcsdks_credentials?ref=getStartedWithServicesSDK) and complete the workflow.
 PDF Embed API is free to use.
 PDF Services API and Document Generation API are free for six months.
-When your trial ends, simply [pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html) at just $0.05 per document transaction.
+When your trial ends, you can [pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html) at just $0.05 per document transaction.
 You pay only as your company grows and processes more contracts.

 ![Screenshot of creating credentials](assets/searching_1.png)